 Their idea?
-Bring together scientific and academic experts with leaders from government, business, and not-for-profit organizations to address this national epidemic.
+Bring together scientific and academic experts with leaders from government, business, and nonprofit organizations to address this national epidemic.

 The founders envisioned a new model of collaboration to identify innovative and integrated solutions with the potential to work on a national scale.